TYPES OF CASINOS IN INDIANA

 In June 1993 Indiana became the sixth state to legalize riverboat gambling.
 All of the state’s riverboat casinos offer dockside gambling and, unless otherwise noted, are open 24 hours.
 The minimum gambling age is 21.

 Unless otherwise noted, all casinos offer: blackjack, craps, roulette, slots, video poker, video keno and Caribbean stud poker.
-Optional games include: baccarat (B), mini-baccarat (MB), poker (P), pai gow poker (PGP), three card poker (TCP), four card poker (FCP), Spanish 21 (S21), big 6 wheel (B6) and let it ride (LIR).
+In addition, some casinos off the following games: baccarat, mini-baccarat, poker, pai gow poker, three card poker, Mississippi stud, pai gow, four card poker, Spanish 21, big 6 wheel and let it ride.